sergeiudris/deathstar.lab/docs/design/design.md

 - again, it's an option: maybe we'll use :game/uuid anyway

-## system operations should be explict in specifying request-response request-stream fire-and-forget request-channel
+## ~~system operations should be explict in specifying request-response request-stream fire-and-forget request-channel~~

-- explitely, as part of github.cljctools/csp
+- <s>explitely, as part of github.cljctools/csp
 - the idea of values(ops) in the system are decoupled from operation how is false: it makes system and ops ambiguos, unclear and decision-less
 - ops should explicetly say: "this is a stream request and here are responses for it", "this is a request-response request and here's response"
 - so an op specifies